 ¤ To identify and define all manner of changes (that these devices will read) in fascia (including around circulatory vessels, etc), including pathological changes occurring prior, during, and subsequent to the research;

-¤ To identify and define the most suitable means for organizing and communicating same;
+¤ To identify and define the most suitable means for organizing and coordinating communications among the many highly interdependent sub-projects and, on a continuing basis as needed, determining each and all together their direction;

 ¤ To identify and define scientifically supported medical applications, including enhanced systems for developing body-awareness for preventative health maintenance application;